 I truly believe in the power of acupuncture, having experienced it 1st hand and also witnessed changes in the many hundreds of patients I have worked with since graduating in 2007.
 The gold standard for testing any medicine in the scientific world is a ‘double blind’: unfortunately (and it is the case for many therapies) this is very difficult to achieve in acupuncture, as I have to know what I am treating to treat it (therefore I am not blind) and creating a control is near to impossible as one can’t not be needled!
 Asghar et al established that the body responded to even superficial needling when looking at fMRIs, suggesting even sham needling does have an impact.
 I believe that as science advances and we develop more sophisticated ways of examining the body, the energy field I work with will be demonstrable.

 Acupuncture comes under much scrutiny, as it should, studies that look at conditions are often flawed (as previously discussed) and there is ALWAYS a call for more.

-Advances in technology have meant that the ability to understand anatomy from a TCM perspective is growing and thus provides a different way to examine acupuncture.
+Advances in technology have meant that the ability to understand anatomy from a TEAM perspective is growing and thus provides a different way to examine acupuncture.

 Kawakita et al (2014) examined the many ways acupuncture has been shown to affect the way the body communicates: it activates the vagus nerve; balances the menoamine neurotransmitters including dopamine; increases ACTH, serotonin, noradredaline and has been shown to affect the amygdala (the part of the brain associated with memory and emotions).